A Must Read For School Teachers

 15. Plant Host And Nectar Plants- While nectar flowers are get all the glory, there’d be no butterflies if the caterpillars had no host plants to feed on.
 If you have limited space try plants that serve both needs like swamp milkweed (Asclepias incarnata) and tropical milkweed (Asclepias curassavica).

-17. Cuttings Make Great Plant Insurance: No matter how well you care for them, sometimes plants die.
+17. Cuttings Make Great Plant Insurance- No matter how well you care for them, sometimes plants die.
 There are lots of butterfly plants that can be started with cuttings…in water!!
 In late summer or fall, just head outside and take cuttings to place in water.
 For some plants, it’s that simple.
 Watch the process here.

 19. Don’t Get Stuck On ‘Native’- Many people disagree with me on this topic, but Tom and I seem to be on the same page.
 Native plants are not always the best option for school (or home) gardens.
-Like Tom, I also have many native plants at home, but I’m constantly experimenting with non-invasive exotic plants too.
+Like Tom, I have many native plants growing at home, but I’m constantly experimenting with non-invasive annual plants too.
 Teachers should consider bloom times, plant care, invasiveness, and all relevant issues when making their final plant decisions.
 That won’t always lead to the “native” conclusion.

 As you can see, there are lots of important points to consider before you dig into your school butterfly garden.
 However, you’ll be happy you took the time to consider these things before getting in ‘over your trowel.’
 Best of Luck, Tony